Experts Explain Reasons For Higher COVID Hospitalization Rate In North America - UrduPoint

 Experts Explain Reasons For Higher COVID Hospitalization Rate In North America

-Experts point to several reasons why the rate of COVID patients in hospital is higher in North America than in most other parts of the world, the BBC has reported

-LISBON, (UrduPoint / Pakistan Point News - 15th Jan, 2022 ) :Experts point to several reasons why the rate of COVID patients in hospital is higher in North America than in most other parts of the world, the BBC has reported.
+LONDON, (UrduPoint / Pakistan Point News - 16th Jan, 2022 ) :Experts point to several reasons why the rate of COVID patients in hospital is higher in North America than in most other parts of the world, the BBC has reported.

 Professor David Larsen, an epidemiologist and global health expert at Syracuse University in New York, told the BBC that the U.S. population is markedly different from that of both Europe and South Africa.